folivetti/symreg-course/Aula13.md

 ## Whether the model is generalizable and capable of extrapolation
 \justifying

+The SR model is fitted on a limited data set that not necesseraly captures a

 ## Boundedness and safe operation under all circumstances
 \justifying